StarForestInThePark/sys76_unity_webmic/Readme.md

 This was originally created and tested on and for a Gazelle System76 laptop.

 Issues:

     Hardcoded icon path, need to create a make install or use a gtk theme.

 TODO:

-    Create an icom theme to remove the hardcoded path, and create icons to give visual feedback of the microphones/webcams status.
+    Create and use GTK theme to remove the icons hardcoded path and create icons to give visual feedback of the microphones/webcams status.

     Package this and create an installer for unity application indicator.